Danny-NG-9999/Professional-Projects/Hospital Management/README.md

 | **Visualization**               | Power BI                     | Building interactive dashboards and performance KPIs.                       |
 | **Documentation & Reporting**   | Markdown, GitHub             | Presenting insights, methodology, and reproducible analysis.                |

+---
-## Executive Summary and Key take aways
+## Executive Summary and Key Takeaways
 This project analyzes the 2023 operational performance of a multi-branch hospital system in India, aiming to uncover actionable insights that enhance efficiency, financial health, and patient service quality.
 The study integrates appointment, billing, treatment, and doctor performance data across Central Hospital, Eastside Clinic, and Westside Clinic, highlighting key challenges in appointment reliability, revenue conversion, and workforce utilization.